band/bsky-cookbook/bsky-post-composer/README.md

 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## How to Use

+1. **Generate an App Password**:
+   - Go to Bluesky Settings → Privacy and Security → App Passwords
+   - Create a new App Password (NOT your account password)

+2. **Login**:
+   - Enter your Bluesky username/email and the App Password
+   - Your session will be securely stored for future use

+3. **Compose and Post**:
+   - Write your post (up to 300 characters)
+   - Click "Post" to publish to Bluesky
+   - The URL of your post will be displayed

+## Security Features

+- **App Password Authentication**: Uses App Passwords instead of account passwords
+- **Secure Session Management**: Sessions are encrypted and stored locally
+- **Automatic Session Renewal**: Handles token refresh automatically
+- **No Password Storage**: App Passwords are never permanently stored

 ## Technical Details

 This project was built with:
 - React + TypeScript
-- Tailwind CSS for styling
+- AT Protocol API (`@atproto/api`)
+- Secure credential management
-- LocalStorage API for persistence
+- LocalStorage for session persistence
+- Responsive CSS design

 ## Future Enhancements

-This is currently a demo app and doesn't connect to the Bluesky API.
-Potential future enhancements include:
-- Authentication with Bluesky
-- Actually posting to Bluesky
+Potential improvements include:
-- Support for rich text formatting
+- Support for rich text formatting and mentions
-- Image upload functionality
+- Image and media upload functionality
-- Improved poll creation interface
+- Thread composition support
+- Post scheduling
+- Multiple account management

 ## License